 Sparse Representation: The graphics community has been inspired by artists to reduce a visual representation just to show features of interest.
 This is in contrast to traditional photorealistic approaches.
 Non-photorealistic methods show features in a sparse way exploiting human imagination.
-The display of contours is a popular method to represent context information in volume visualization contours [3, 7].
+The display of contours is a popular method to represent context information in volume visualization [3, 23].
 Outlines are often sufficient to roughly understand the shape and can be combined with other rendering techniques like direct volume rendering or maximum intensity projection [10].
 To make a contour representation more dense suggestive contours can be introduced [5].
-Additionally to real contours also contours from further virtual viewpoints close to the current view are being rendered.
+Additionally to real contours also contours from virtual viewpoints close to the current view are rendered.
 Also pen-and-ink techniques convey good shape information.
-Pen-and-ink styles in combination with traditional volume rendering have already been applied for focus+context rendering in volume visualization [26].
+Pen-and-ink styles in combination with traditional volume rendering have already been applied for focus+context rendering in volume visualization [27].
 This is up to a certain degree similar to combining curvature-directed strokes with iso-surface rendering [13].
 This approach was proposed for rendering structures that are completely enclosed by other objects.
 The interior structures are rendered fully opaque, while the enclosing objects are represented by a set of curvature-directed lines.
-The visibility of inner structures can also be modified by dynamic changes in transparency of the outer shape.
-Dynamic transparency is already used in user interface design [9].
+The visibility of interior structures can also be modified by dynamic changes in transparency of the outer shape.
+Dynamic transparency is also used in user interface design [8].

 Cut-Away Views: Cut-away illustrations are another way to represent nested objects.
 The popularity of this technique is demonstrated by the fact that it can be found in almost all books with technical or medical illustrations.
-Volume cutting is a research area with high potential [22].
+In volume visualization this technique is also known as volume cutting [22].
 Diepstraten et al. [6] describe how various cut-away techniques can be achieved automatically.
 Streamarrows were presented by Löffelmann et al. [20] for visualizing complex dynamical systems.
 They use arrows as a basic element for cutting the stream surface.
 This allows to see through the surface and perceive other surfaces or structures behind.

 Importance-Driven Rendering: Importance as a rendering parameter has already been investigated in other graphics fields.
 In global illumination the term importance is used quite often.
 Importance sampling for example is a popular method to accelerate convergence of Monte-Carlo integration by faster reducing the variance.
-The basic idea is based on distributing sample points non-uniformly [25, 14].
-This idea of has been recently researched also for volume rendering [8, 4].
-In radiosity importance can also encode the potential visibility of surfaces [23] or the prominence of a patch as a light source.
-Importance is also proposed as an additional user-defined parameter for halftoning as well [24].
+The basic idea distributes sample points non-uniformly [26, 14].
+This idea of has been recently researched also for volume rendering [7, 4].
+For radiosity techniques importance can also encode the potential visibility of surfaces [24] or the prominence of a patch as a light source.
+Importance is also proposed as an additional user-defined parameter for halftoning [25].
 All these methods employ importance in different contexts and meanings.
 But all of them use importance as an additional dimension to improve the behavior of traditional approaches.
 In the following we discuss how importance is applicable also for volume rendering.